nohli/mindful_minutes/README.md

 Plugin for writing mindful minutes to Apple Health on iOS.

 Features:
-* Check for write permissions
+* Check for write permission
-* Request write permissions
+* Request write permission
 * Write mindful minutes

 This works on iOS 12 (other pub.dev health plugins require a higher iOS version, so I created my own).